What is tokenization

 What assets can be tokenized?

-Almost any asset can be tokenized, including real estate, financial instruments, and commodities.
+Almost any asset, including real estate, financial instruments, and commodities.

 Why is tokenization important?